-The global logistics robots market reached a value of US$ 5.4 Billion in 2020.
-Looking forward, IMARC Group expects the market to grow at a CAGR of around 15% during 2021-2026.
+The global logistics robots market reached a value of US$ 11.7 Billion in 2021.
+Looking forward, IMARC Group expects the market to reach US$ 49.4 Billion by 2027, exhibiting at a CAGR of 24.16% during 2022-2027.
 Keeping in mind the uncertainties of COVID-19, we are continuously tracking and evaluating the direct as well as the indirect influence of the pandemic on different end use industries.
 These insights are included in the report as a major market contributor.

 Logistics robots are self-directed floating devices utilized in warehouses and storage facilities to organize and transport products, a process which is known as intralogistics.
 These robots automate the process of storing and moving goods as they pass through the supply chain, improve the efficiency of logistics operations and reduce labor, machinery and maintenance costs.
 They also enhance human-machine collaboration and assist companies in complying with various workers’ safety regulations.
 Logistics robots lead to significant productivity gains and profitability as compared to conventional counterparts, such as forklifts, due to which their demand is escalating around the world.